srph/axios-response-logger/README.md

 ```

 ## Usage
-Simply require / import the library.
+Simply require / import the library as part of your bootstrapping (before your requests).
 ```
 // es5
 require('axios-response-logger');